tanchongmin/agentjo/contrib/README.md

 Help us make AgentJo accessible for everyone with more boilerplate code :)

 - Fun_AgentJo_Projects - For Jupyter Notebooks / projects that use AgentJo for something fun
-- Demo - For Jupyter notebooks / projects for demo purposes
+- Demo - For Jupyter notebooks / projects for demo purposes for potential industry use cases
 - AgentWrapper - For Wrapper functions that augment the Agent's base functionalities
 - Memory - For Memory implementations